hironorihoriyama/edinet-xbrl-parser/README.md

 # EDINET Downloader

-This project downloads filings from the EDINET API and parses the XBRL files.  `save_xbrl.py` fetches document metadata using `type=1` (metadata only) for faster retrieval and then downloads each filing as an XBRL ZIP.
+This project downloads filings from the EDINET API and parses the XBRL files.  `save_xbrl.py` fetches document metadata and body using `type=2` and then downloads each filing as an XBRL ZIP.